nathan-pham/hello-world-java/README.md

 I am also taking notes on my iPad, so if you want to compare your notes with mine I would be happy to share by email.

 ## Directories
-Hello: contains a simple Hello World program
+Hello: simple Hello World program
+Variable: declarations

 ## Contributions
 This repository is accepting contributions!
-I highly suggest adding Java resources (videos, links, books) to help myself and others.
+If you'd like, you can add Java resources and more folders with example code.